 This Pacific footballfish specimen, a type of rare anglerfish, washed ashore in Newport Beach and is now part of NHMLAC’s Ichthyology Collection.
 Photo by Dr. William Ludt.
-Courtesy of the Natural History Museums of L.A.
-County (NHMLAC).
+Courtesy of the Natural History Museum of L.A.
+County (NHM).

 Image courtesy of Dwight Hwang